-When I spoke with Supervisor Wiener, he accused Supervisor Campos of cynically conflating his points about supply and demand with supply-side economics.
-Wiener's main point, he says, is that we need more housing supply to meet the huge demand, and claims Campos is misrepresenting his words as a way to make it seem like Wiener is pro-rich.
+When I spoke with Supervisor Weiner, he accused Supervisor Campos of cynically conflating his points about supply and demand with supply-side economics.
+Weiner's main point, he says, is that we need more housing supply to meet the huge demand, and claims Campos is misrepresenting his words as a way to make it seem like Weiner is pro-rich.

 Mayor Ed Lee says, "The bond will provide the resources we need to speed up the construction of housing for low and middle income families."
 His office plans to commit a total of $2.7 billion towards making San Francisco more affordable and has set a goal of 30,000 new and refurbished housing units by 2020.

 When I reached out to Tim Colen, Executive Director of the San Francisco Housing Coalition, his take was ardently pro-bond.
 "Pass the damn bond, it's the right thing to do.
 It's gets the money fastest to where it's needed.
 All of these things are not rocket science."